When dressing business casual for the office, you may wonder which shoes are and aren’t appropriate.

 Level of formality: High

 The derby is a versatile shoes that can be worn with any formal outfit, but still doesn’t look out of place in a more casual outfit.
-You can even wear them with jeans (but of course, not in a business casual look).
+You can even wear them with business casual jeans.

 This makes the derby a wiser investment for many men than the oxford, simply because you can wear them in any almost kind of outfit.